laishulu/conf/README.md

 git clone https://github.com/laishulu/conf.git <SOME_DIR>
 cd <SOME_DIR>
 make install
+# for more choice, run the following
+make
 ```

 To display ZSH prompt properly, you should also install font of